 What we will NOT do with your personal information

-No information you provide will be passed on to others without your prior written consent unless we are required by law to do so.
+No information you provide will be passed on to others without your prior written consent except in the following special circumstances:

 We shall never sell, lease, or distribute your information to third parties for commercial purposes.